wojtek-kowalczyk/mapgen/README.md

 ## Download and run (Windows only)

-Download the `MapGen.zip` file, extract and run the executable.
+Download the `MapGen.zip` file from Releases, extract and run the executable.

 ## Building

-Tested on linux (5.15.6-arch2-1), no Qt Creator
+Developed on linux (5.15.6-arch2-1), no Qt Creator

 Qt version 5.15.2, qmake version 3.1.